Ilesanmi Adesida: Professional organizations and honors

 Adesida is a fellow of the Institute of Electrical and Electronics Engineers (IEEE), the American Association for the Advancement of Science (AAAS), the American Vacuum Society, and the Optical Society of America.

 He is a member of the National Academy of Engineering, the Minerals, Metals and Materials Society, the Nigerian Academy of Engineering, the Materials Research Society, and the Society for Engineering Education.

 In 1994, he received the Oakley-Kunde Award for Excellence in Undergraduate Education from Illinois, and in 1996 he won the Best Paper Award at the Micro- and Nano-Engineering Conference.
 In 2011, he was awarded the Electrons Devices Society Distinguished Service Award by the Institute of Electrical and Electronics Engineers.
 In 2016, he won the Functional Materials John Bardeen Award from The Minerals, Metals and Materials Society.

-At Illinois he was appointed a University Scholar and an Associate Member of the Center for Advanced Study.
+At Illinois, he was appointed a University Scholar and an Associate Member of the Center for Advanced Study.
 He is a former president of the IEEE Electron Device Society, a winner of the EMSA Presidential Student Award; an IEEE Electron Device Society Distinguished Lecturer (1997–2002); a member of the Bohmische Physical Society (1988); and the holder of an IBM Postdoctoral Fellowship (1979–1981).

-In 2013 he was selected by the Carnegie Foundation of America as a 2016 Great Immigrant Honoree.
+In 2013, he was selected as a Great Immigrant Honoree by the Carnegie Foundation of America.